-This is is the Guide To Sailing on Kai.
-This will explain what you need to know about coming onboard for a trip with us.
+This is is the guide to sailing on Kai.
+Here, you'll learn everything you need to know about coming onboard for a trip with us.

 Toiletries & Medication

 We have your basic shower needs covered and will supply body wash, shampoo, conditioner, lotion, washcloths, and bath towels.
 You will need to bring your own toothpaste, a toothbrush, deodorant, face wash, and feminine products.
 When bringing toiletries, please keep in mind TSA regulations for liquids: "You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag and through the checkpoint.
 These are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item.”
 If you need to purchase toiletries upon your arrival, the Chelsea Drug Store is located right across from our marina.
 We do have sea-sickness medication on hand, but if you are prone to motion sickness we recommend you bring your preferred remedy (Relief Band is a great option if you’re sensitive).
 We have a first-aid kit to treat cuts, scrapes, and burns, as well as aspirin and the like.
 We can provide bug spray, both the gentle kind and the kind with DEET.
 Make sure not to forget any personal prescriptions, if you have them.